 - Restless legs

-While running doesn’t cause varicose veins, this vein problem may be keeping from hitting the track, trail or road.
+Vein conditions can keep you from hitting the track, trail or road.
 Wearing compression stockings may reduce the symptoms.
 There are also several minimally-invasive treatments available to eliminate your varicose veins.
 These can help your legs look and feel better—and keep you running.

 Updated Oct.
 13, 2017